Chaboddunamis/intellifarma-63424/content/pages/index.md

-      Intellifarma AI Advisor utilizes proprietary predictive models and the best image recognition technology to accurately detect tropical crop diseases, animal diseases and optimally analyze soil profile and texture, making recommendation for improved farm practices in the native langua
+      Intellifarma AI Advisor utilizes proprietary predictive models and the best image recognition technology to accurately detect tropical crop diseases, animal diseases and optimally analyze soil profile and texture, making recommendation for improved farm practices in the native languages of
     features:
       - title: The Best Feature of Your Services
         image: images/feature1.png